fbpx

 If you want to learn more about shockwave and if it can help you, we’ve written all about it here.

 Want to read the short version of the paper?
-There’s a great summary form Bartold Clinic here.
+There’s a great summary from Bartold Clinic here.

-According to the research, it’s actually specific stretching.
-Remember, this is only to help reduce immediate symptoms, and doesn’t actually ‘fix’ the problem for the long-term – not on its own, anyway.
+While shockwave comes out on top as the best long-term solution for heel pain, if we look at the short term, according to the research, it’s actually specific stretching.
+Remember, this is only to help reduce immediate symptoms and doesn’t actually ‘fix’ the problem for the long term – not on its own, anyway.

 • Shockwave, usually up to four treatments (depending on the severity of your pain) spaced 4-10 days apart